 In 2015 the Massachusetts Institute of Technology (in Cambridge, Massachusetts) and the University of Cambridge (in Cambridge, UK), jointly launched “Cambridge 2 Cambridge”, a cybersecurity challenge to their best and brightest students.
 Announced in January 2015 by US President Barack Obama and UK Prime Minister David Cameron in the context of greater cybersecurity collaboration between the two countries, the competition gave the students the opportunity to explore creative ways to combat global cyber attacks and acquire and hone crucial skills.
 Held in March 2016, the inaugural event brought together top students from both universities at MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) in Cambridge, MA to compete.
 The best of them returned from the competition covered in glory, medals and a share of the $20,000 cash prizes.
 All gained a sense of accomplishment, mentorship from leading security organizations, and new friendships from across the pond.

 For more information on C2C, please send an email to the following address and we will add you to the mailing list!: c2cCyber@lists.csail.mit.edu.
-Be the first to hear about C2C details and dates to know!
+Be the first to hear about C2C details and future dates to know!